LongerHV/.dotfiles/README.md

 - alacritty configuration

-- vim configuration (with plugons as submodules)
+- nvim configuration

 - zsh configuration (with plugins as submodules)

 - Hack Nerd Font

-Qtile configured to use solarized dark theme,
-GUI applications use adapta theme
+Qtile and Alacritty configured to use kind of Adapta/Oceanic theme GUI applications use adapta theme

 ## Dependencies:

 - zsh

-- vim
+- nvim

 - qtile